DonnieTD/Liminal/ReadMe.md

-# Semantic Execution Engine
+# Semantic Execution Engine (Liminal)

 ## Overview

-This project is a semantic execution and analysis engine for C.
+Liminal is a semantic execution and analysis engine for C.

 It is NOT:
 - a compiler
-- a traditional VM
+- a traditional virtual machine
 - an IR pipeline
 - a static analyzer
 - a symbolic executor

-Instead, it treats a program as a concrete trajectory through semantic state over time.
+Instead, Liminal treats a program as a concrete trajectory through semantic state over time.

-The program is executed exactly once, producing a complete semantic history.
+A program is executed exactly once, producing a complete semantic history.
 All understanding, reasoning, and visualization happens afterward.